fienvh/uit-documentatie/content/uitid_en/latest/activities/user_activities.md

 ### Success

 HTTP 200 OK with a response body in XML format
-* cod : Status code string
+* code : Status code string
 * users : list of found User entities
 * total : total number of found User entities with this search